Ujjwal2421/cli/README.md

 ### Installing on Windows

-Civo CLI is available to download on windows via Chocolatey and Scoop
+Civo CLI is available to download on windows via Chocolatey and Scoop.

 For installing via Chocolatey you need [Chocolatey](https://chocolatey.org/install) package manager installed on your PC.
 - run the following command after confirming Chocolatey on your PC